Vandivier/research-dissertation-case-for-alt-ed/papers/section-127-effects/preprint-submission-packages/business-history-review/README.md

 Solution:

-I have removed the kitchen sink analysis, selected variables for alternate reasons, and re-run the analysis.
+I have removed the kitchen sink analysis and conducted a re-analysis re-run the analysis.

 Problem - the choice of one measure of the dependent variable based on its predictability rather than its economic or policy relevance